-When you love the work that you do, it doesn’t feel like work.
+In design business, when you love the work that you do, it doesn’t feel like work.

 Can we really do good work and the work we love, and continue to succeed?
 Sure!
 Do we have to work with miserable people on either side of a project?
 Nah.
 As an independent contractor, I’m really grateful for the clients that I get to work for.
-And I strive to be a great designer and strategist for my clients, and above all – a partner.
+And I strive to operate a happy design business, to be a great designer and strategist for my clients, and above all – a partner.
 I have the opportunity to work on projects that are fun and fulfilling.
 I believe in the idea that when you do the work you love, that it doesn’t feel like “work”.
 Of course, there’s the actual work that goes into it, but again, when we love what we do it’s fun.
 But how do we make sure we’re getting the good projects and great partnerships?
 Here’s a couple of considerations for you independent types out there:

 Are you valued?